 The bidding prayer used at King’s refers by name to the place and community in which it occurs.
 I think this practice is important to retain when the prayer is adapted to other places.
 The prayer does this in two places.
 First, the congregation is invited to make “this Chapel, dedicated to Mary, his most blessed Mother, glad with our carols of praise.”
 Not every church has a name or dedication that is as directly relevant to Christmas celebrations.
 But the names of many can still be mentioned.
-At Christmas Eve in 2018 the prayer used at Washington National Cathedral ran “this Cathedral Church, dedicated to the Apostles Peter and Paul.”
+At Christmas Eve in 2018 the prayer used at Washington National Cathedral said “this Cathedral Church, dedicated to the Apostles Peter and Paul.”
 That is good, but the link to Jesus is lost.
 It would be better, to say “dedicated to his apostles Peter and Paul.”

 Even when the name of the church wouldn’t work well in this context, it may be that a feature of the church’s iconography or identity might serve well here.
-For example, at Samford University where I teach, the service was held for several years in Andrew Gerow Hodges Chapel.
-The chapel features a depiction of “the great cloud of witnesses” mentioned in Hebrews 11 in its dome.
+For example, at Samford University, where I teach, the service was held for several years in Andrew Gerow Hodges Chapel.
+The chapel features a depiction of “the great cloud of witnesses,” mentioned in Hebrews 11, in its dome.
 This fact is well known on campus.
 Here, therefore I would say “this chapel crowned by the great cloud of his witnesses.”
 If no reference to the church’s identity is particularly relevant, then “this house of prayer” or “this church” may be used.

 Two Primary Variations